9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 Professional photography, on the other hand, prioritizes image quality and a lower compression level is preferable.

-Before you compress images in bulk, decide what image data to discard and what to preserve.
+Before you compress image file in bulk, decide what image data to discard and what to preserve.

 Lossy compression significantly reduces file size (up to 90% with Shortpixel) by eliminating image metadata.